Teas' Tea Pure Green

 This isn't the case across Asia.
 Walk into a convenience store in Japan, China, Taiwan, or Singapore, and you may be greeted by a whole fridge devoted to bottled iced tea in dozens of varieties, most of which comes unsweetened and unflavored.
 There's nothing more perfect for those countries' so-humid-the-air-is-turning-to-water summer days, and whenever I go, I try to sample a new one every day just because I can.

 Back home, that embarrassment of riches gets whittled down to just one Asian brand that's seen commercial American success: the Japanese Ito En, which sells tea under their own label and through the Western-facing brand Teas' Tea.
 The line is mostly green tea rather than black, with some white, oolong, and floral flavors rounding out the selection.
 For summer gulping, a chilled bottle of Japanese iced tea is a godsend: crisp, clean, and refreshing, not too bitter or astringent, and definitely not too sweet.
-It tastes like real-deal tea, not honey, fake fruit, or any other mishegas.
+It tastes like real-deal tea, not honey or fake fruit.

 There are, though, a few American brands of unsweetened, unflavored iced tea, and until now I've never tasted the Japanese teas against their unsweetened American competition.
 So I wrangled up as many bottles as I could find and sat down for a double-blind tasting.
 With so many styles and varieties of iced tea, it's hard to pick any as the "best," but there are some general principles to know to help you find the tea just right for you.